 Problems with increasing amounts of non-native invasive plant species has been recognized for some time.
 A new Plant Replacement Policy has been adopted to facilitate the removal of invasive plants in our parks and residential areas.
-See also Section 6.2.
+See also Section 6.2.2.

-- → Maintain a Tree Inventory through regular updates, especially for trees that are removed or for new plantings.
+→ Maintain a Tree Inventory through regular updates, especially for trees that are

+- removed or for new plantings.
 Explore the use of GPS coordinates to facilitate electronic record keeping. - → Maintain a program for tree health and, when necessary, replacement.
-Inspection for insect threats, including Gypsy moth and Ambrosia beetle, should be part of the

-- program.
-Continue to include necessary supplies and staff time in the Town's annual budgets. - → Review and update the goals of the 2006 Urban Forest Management Plan; the educational component of the Plan should be implemented. - → Given the disastrous impact of the deer population on our urban canopy; seek outside resources to minimize and even reverse these impacts in our town parks and walkways, our forests, and our resident's yards and gardens.
+Inspection for insect threats, including Gypsy moth and Ambrosia beetle, as well as diseases such as oak blight should be part of the program.
+Continue to include necessary supplies and staff time in the Town's annual budgets. - → Review and update the goals of the 2006 Urban Forest Management Plan; the educational component of the Plan should continue to be implemented. - → Given the disastrous impact of the deer population on our urban canopy; seek continue to collaborate with outside resources (such as our current contract with the bow hunters/DNR) to minimize and even reverse these impacts in our town parks and walkways, our forests, and our resident's yards and gardens.